<

 • Previous experience supporting children with SEND.

-• A relevant degree.
+• A relevant university or college degree.

-Where can a Learning Support Assistant job take you?
+Where can a learning support assistant job take you?

-Becoming a Learning Support Assistant is a good option if you’re thinking about becoming a Teacher, as you will gain hands-on experience within various educational settings, enabling you to find out if teaching is the right career path for you.
+Becoming a learning support assistant is a good option if you’re thinking about becoming a teacher, as you will gain hands-on experience within various educational settings, enabling you to find out if teaching is the right career path for you.

 Where next?

-A Learning Support qualification or an Accredited Learning Support Assistant (ALSA) course will set you apart from other candidates.
+A learning support qualification or an Accredited Learning Support Assistant (ALSA) course will set you apart from other candidates.

 Keep a lookout for the latest opportunities in your sector by regularly searching the job vacancies on our website.
 To view all our jobs, click here.